fscelliott/docsdonewell/_posts/2019-04-04-my-first-useful-sql-queries.md

 ---

 Whoo-hoo!
-That SQL coursera course  I took turned out to be really useful -- in the last 2 weeks or so, I authored not 1, but 2 SQL queries that were actually useful for my project management tasks!
+That [SQL coursera course] (<https://www.coursera.org/learn/analytics-mysql?specialization=excel-mysql>)  I took (part of the Excel to MySQL: Analytic Techniques for Business Specialization) turned out to be really useful -- in the last 2 weeks or so, I authored not 1, but 2 SQL queries that were actually useful for my project management tasks!
 Not bad given my null knowledge of SQL not a month ago.

 A disclaimer -- before publishing, I thought about whether publishing my SQL snippets would reveal any workplace-confidential information.

 I don't think so because:

-- It's no secret we're collecting clincial images for machine-learning training
+- It's no secret we're collecting clinical images for machine-learning training

 - I've redacted the names of all databases involved